Intimate Politics

 The legitimizing story offered by a drug like Zulresso is at first glance exciting, not just for pharmaceutical stocks but also for women’s health advocates.
 Certainly fighting postpartum depression needs to include a range of individual solutions, which might include psychotherapy and support groups and both new pharmaceuticals alongside the currently available antidepressants that already help many women.
 We should not run from new approaches to treatment, but we must proceed cautiously.
 We must proceed with an understanding that a fight against postpartum depression must also be a fight for structural improvements like paid family leave policies, health care that includes psychiatric services, affordable childcare, and accessible support networks for women.
 We must think through how limited support for new mothers in the US might contribute to the high rates of the PPD diagnosis in the country today.
 We must pursue women’s health in its full context, and work toward postpartum mental health in such a way that pharmaceutical innovation is not our only path to believing in and addressing women’s suffering.

-Rachel Louise Moran is an Assistant Professor of History at the University of North Texas.
-She is the author of Governing Bodies: American Politics and the Shaping of the Modern Physique (Penn 2018).
+Rachel Louise Moran is an Associate Professor of History at the University of North Texas.
+She is the author of Governing Bodies: American Politics and the Shaping of the Modern Physique (Penn 2018) and Blue: A History of Postpartum Depression in America (Chicago 2024).
 She works on politics, gender, and health in 20th century America.